Today's Best Tech Deals

 - Our most recent smart TV reviews

-You’ll face an alphabet soup of acronyms and phraseology when you go shopping: LED, LCD, HDR, OLED, quantum dots, and more.
-And manufacturers thicken that broth with their own trademarked nomenclature: Contrast EliteMax, Q Style Elite, X-tended Dynamic Range PRO?
+The first hurdle to understanding today’s TV market is an alphabet soup of acronyms and phraseology: LED, mini-LED, micro-LED, LCD, HDR, OLED, quantum dots, and more.
+Manufacturers also like to thicken that literary broth with their own trademarked, mostly nonsensical nomenclature: Contrast EliteMax, Q Style Elite, X-tended Dynamic Range PRO?
 Give me a break.

 The good news?
-You can ignore all that ad-speak and focus on just four things: color, contrast (including the quality of blacks), brightness, and realism.
+You can ignore all that ad-speak and focus on just three things: color, contrast (including the quality of blacks), and brightness.
 Technology changes, but your eyes don’t.

 Best LCD TV

 Samsung combines a micro-LED backlight with quantum-dot technology to deliver the best LED-backlit LCD TV you can buy.
 OLED TVs still deliver better blacks, but while this TV isn’t cheap, its price tag is nowhere near what you’d pay for a high-end OLED set.
 We have a few nits to pick in our review, but this TV is easy to recommend.

 No manufacturer does LCD image processing better than Sony.
 If moiré, shimmering in detailed pans, jagged text, and backlighting blockiness drive you up a wall, this is the TV to buy.